Chlecer/Software-Engineering/design-patterns/readme.md

 20. **Double-Checked Locking Singleton Pattern:** Optimizes Singleton pattern for multi-threading.

+Please note,
+In Spring Boot applications, the Singleton pattern is frequently used, especially with components managed by Spring (such as services and repositories).
+However, the way Spring manages the lifecycle of beans reduces the need for manual implementation of the Singleton pattern with `volatile`.
+Spring handles the creation and injection of dependencies, ensuring thread safety without the developer needing to directly deal with synchronization details and `volatile`.

-21. **Producer-Consumer Pattern:** Separates producers and consumers for efficient multi-threaded collaboration.
+22. **Producer-Consumer Pattern:** Separates producers and consumers for efficient multi-threaded collaboration.

-22. **Read-Write Lock Pattern:** Manages concurrent access to shared resources.
+23. **Read-Write Lock Pattern:** Manages concurrent access to shared resources.

 Understanding and applying these design patterns is crucial for creating robust, maintainable, and efficient software systems.
 They provide a toolbox of solutions to common challenges, helping developers make informed design decisions.